Shados/envy/manual/src/options.md

 The language you wish to use for user-supplied configuration line options (`extraConfig`, `prePluginConfig`, and `pluginRegistry.<plugin>.extraConfig`).
-Defaults to "vimscript", but can also be set to "lua";.

 </div>

 <div class="option_properties">

-  - *Type:* one of "vimscript", "lua"
+  - *Type:* one of "vimscript", "lua", "moonscript"

   - *Default:* `vimscript`